 With the BCB basketball court - perhaps most notably the basketball rims - in dire need of an upgrade, Kopko took matters into his hands, donating two new basketball rims to BCB, at $6,800 apiece.

-Kopko, a business consultant and lawyer who moved to St. Thomas from Chicago, purchased the rims in the beginning of March.
+Kopko, a business consultant and lawyer who moved to St. Thomas from Chicago, purchased the rims at the beginning of March 2013.

 "I'd been practicing my team there, and I can see that the facilities at BCB are lacking," he said.
 "So I thought it would be a good idea to contribute some things to the public school."